 Many SMBs are lax about consistency and it impacts their customer experiences.
 Customers expect consistency from every channel.

 Delivering consistency has one other big advantage.
 It can dramatically reduce costs through increased use of self-service capabilities and reduction of repeat calls and misdirects.

 Use online communities and customer forums to learn how customers really feel about their experiences with you.
 Listen to what they are saying to gain a better understanding of their behaviors and preferences.

-How do you take customer experience to the next level?
+How do you take customer experience to the next level or simply put improve?
 Create a seamless customer experience with excellent service.

 To do that, you need to walk in your customers’ shoes and evaluate what’s happening every step of the way.
 Then you need to change business processes accordingly.